Generations

 Preferences and best practices may vary by generation, but leaders should be sure to give meaningful, personalised recognition often.
 As examples, here are three common types of recognition applied to Gen-Z employees:

-To recognise extra effort, call out the specific ways employees contribute to the success of the organisation.
+To recognize extra effort, call out the specific ways employees contribute to the success of the organization.
 Receiving the recognition in front of their team, along with a meal out or an experiential gift, is preferable.

 To reward an achievement, emphasize how it contributes to the organisation’s purpose or how it impacts customers.
 Typically, Gen Z likes the recognition to be public with an experiential gift as an award.